lookbackjh/lookbackjh/README.md

 I’m majoring in IE(Industrial Engineering) at Hanyang University, Seoul.

-Interested in learning CS subjects(Backend) and ML/DL techniques or Statistics and applying it to the real world.
+Interested in learning CS subjects/Software Engineering and ML/DL techniques or Statistics and applying it to the real world.

 Some algorithm problems from various sites or things That I study will be uploaded..